lukelarsen/neospace/README.md

 # NeoSpace
-A Neovim, iTerm2 configuration inspired by Spacemacs.
+A Neovim and iTerm2 configuration inspired by Spacemacs.

 ## Credits
 Based on: